awez/amirrajan.github.com/a-dark-room/index.md

 I'll of course continue to post new observations as soon as I have more data.
 Also, there is going to be another _unique_ update to the game that may cause another viral out break (probably not, but I can hope).

 tl;dr; I won't be able to retire on the revenue A Dark Room is generating (not by a _long_ shot), but it'll definitely extend my sabbatical.

+<a id="newnormal"> </a>

+**Apr 29, 2014: Waiting for the New Normal** <a href="#newnormal"><small>permalink</small></a>

+A Dark Room has been #1 in the App Store for 17 days now.
+During that 17 day period, the game has gotten 241,494 downloads.
+Every trend and projection I've made against what I saw in the UK has been broken:

+1. In the UK, it took 3 days to make it to the #1 spot overall, from the #1 RPG spot.
+In the US, this took 7 _long_ days.

+2. In the UK, A Dark Room was taken out of the #1 spot by an Apple Editor's Choice pick (Monument Valley).
+In the US, A Dark Room has survived _two_ Editor's Choice picks (Hitman GO and Leo's Fortune).

+3. In the UK, the reviews had a ratio of 3 positive reviews for every 1 negative.
+The negative reviews called the game a scam and claimed that all the other reviews were bought by me.
+In the US, the reviews have a ratio of 9 positive reviews for every 1 negative review.
+There are some that state the game is a scam, but most of the critical reviews in the US are valid (they found the game boring, over hyped, incomplete, etc).

+4. In the UK, A Dark Room stayed at the #1 spot for 6 days.
+I thought to myself "Okay, it took twice as long to get to #1 in the US, I can expect to stay at #1 twice as long."
+A Dark Room is going on to the 18th day now.

+5. In the UK, A Dark Room's downloads dropped 20% day over day after the initial days at #1.
+In the US, the downloads are _level_ and spiked _again_ on 4/20 and 4/27.
+None of this makes sense.

+Every day has been a bit stressful.
+Which app will take me out of the top spot?

+1. Goat Rampage: A game "inspired" by the viral hit Goat Simulator.
+How the heck is A Dark Room going to survive a popular meme?
+For four days, I kept a close eye on this game, waiting for it to swap places with me and take the #1 spot.
+It didn't.

+2. Hitman GO: When this was featured by Apple, I thought I was done.
+Here is a game built by a powerhouse, Square Enix.
+What chance does A Dark Room have against that kind of shop?
+A Dark Room survived.

+3. The Amazing Spider 2: This game was wire to wire with Hitman GO, climbing up the ranks.
+Two threats at the same time.
+A Dark Room survived.

+4. Heads Up!: On April 22nd, Ellen Degeneres plays Heads Up! on her talk show.
+The game shoots up to #2.
+How the hell will A Dark Room survive a game that has _celebrity sponsorship_?
+It did.

+5. Wayward Souls: A rouge-like RPG with a cult following.
+So incredibly awesome that it's available on iOS.
+"If Wayward Souls takes out ADR, I'm okay with that.
+That will be an honorable defeat," I said to myself.
+But it fell down the ranks too.

+6. Leo's Fortune: Apple stops promoting Hitman GO and picks Leo's Fortune.
+Another beautiful game that showcases the "beauty of iOS".
+I watch it climb day after day.
+And then it drops too.

+7. Blek: This game, just yesterday, jumped _13_ spots in one day to claim #2.
+It's built by an indie dev too.
+I know he is going through the same thing I've been going through.
+A mix of hope and stress.
+He is eyeing how quickly he gets new reviews, he probably wakes up in the middle of the night to see if he's over taken A Dark Room... just like I wake up to see if I'm still #1.

+Now, all I can do is survive till Tuesday.
+Tuesday, is a magic day.
+It's the day where the media takes notice of the top apps in the App Store (whether they want to acknowledge A Dark Room or not).
+This however doesn't cause any kind of spike in downloads.
+But it's nice seeing what the internet has to say about A Dark Room every time it survives another week.
+By far, the best unsolicited article was published by [The Knox Student](http://www.theknoxstudent.com/news/2014/04/17/procrastination-station-mobile-gaming-for-hipsters/).

+All I can do now is wait for the "new normal".
+That moment where I get used to this unfamiliar terrain, and I can finally get a decent night's sleep.

+This is the best way I can describe what I'm feeling right now: I've bought a lottery ticket, and the lottery commission has revealed 5 of the 6 numbers.
+And so far, I've gotten those 5 numbers right.
+I know I've got at least the winnings for those 5 numbers in the bag.
+But now I'm waiting for the 6th number... that jackpot number that changes your life forever.
+The lottery commission hasn't revealed the 6th number yet, they haven't even told me when they'll show the 6th number.
+So I'm stuck in this weird limbo, where others see success and all I can do is temper expectations, be "responsible", and move forward as if that 6th number will be wrong.... still number 1, just checked...

 <hr />